 Resident Check – Statutory Residence Test Questions

 The Fry Group provides advice and support to those concerned about their non-resident status.
-To follow are some recent real-life Statutory Residence Test questions which have been posed in connection with the Statutory Residence Test.
+We are regularly asked questions about the Statutory Residence Test.
+Here are some recent real-life Statutory Residence Test questions.

-Q – I live in the UK but am retiring shortly and will be taking a round-the-world cruise for much of the next year.
+Q – I live in the UK but am retiring shortly.
+I will be taking a round-the-world cruise for much of the next year.
 I will be retaining my UK home and intend to spend approximately 50 days in the UK.
 Should I assume that I will be non-resident under the statutory rules?

 A – Not necessarily.
-It is likely that with existing UK residency , a home in the UK and a lack of a ‘home’ overseas (it is difficult to see that a cruise ship could be considered a home) you would remain UK resident.
+It is difficult to see that a cruise ship could be considered a home.
+Therefroe it is likely that with existing UK residency, a home in the UK and a lack of a ‘home’ overseas you would remain UK resident.

-Q – Having started work overseas, I intend to spend less than 91 days in the UK each year to ensure non-resident status.
+Q – I have started work overseas.
+I intend to spend less than 91 days in the UK each year to ensure non-resident status.
 Is there anything else I need to consider?

-A – You will need to ensure that the hours you work overseas fall into the strict definition of working ‘full time’.
+A – You must ensure that the hours you work overseas fall into the strict definition of ‘full time’.
 When considering the total hours worked in the year, you must also consider the amount of annual or parenting leave taken in the year in question as well as sick leave taken.
 At the end of the calculation, the average hours worked in the year must meet a certain level in order for you to qualify.

 Q – During the last tax year my wife and I came back to the UK following a family bereavement.
 Is it possible to discount this time as exceptional?

-A – Unfortunately, HMRC guidance on this subject specifically states that ‘…life events such as birth, marriage, divorce and death are not routinely regarded as exceptional circumstances…’.
+A – Unfortunately not.
+HMRC guidance on this subject specifically states that ‘…life events such as birth, marriage, divorce and death are not routinely regarded as exceptional circumstances…’.

 If you have any Statutory Residence Test questions or need help and advice about your own circumstances in relation to statutory residence, please get in touch.